Facebook

 Here is the step-by-step process to apply to Capilano University as an international student.
 International students are non-Canadian students who do not have permanent resident status and need a study permit from Immigration, Refugees and Citizenship Canada (IRCC).

-1. Find a program that interests you
+1. Find a program and check admission requirements

 Each program may have unique requirements for admissions.